BojingLi24/MASOT/README.md

 `overall_tree_vis_Deckard_final.csv` contains 277,656 project-level reuse edges, and `func_tag_result.csv` contains 115,090 function-tag rows.

+## Password and Research-use notice

+The project is intended for academic and defensive security research only.
+The repository snapshot is disarmed and does not include malicious executables.

+For safety and accidental-execution prevention, password-protected archives use the following extraction password:
+`i_assume_all_risk_opening_malware`

 ## Citation

 If you use this artifact, please cite the paper.
 A safe placeholder entry is: